gbif/management-tools/src/app/routes/overcrawls/about.md

 # About this tool

-The overcrawl monitor helps spot datasets that might be overcrawled. **Be aware that the data in the table is only updated once a day.**
+The overcrawl monitor helps spot datasets that might be overcrawled. **Be aware that the data in the table is only updated once a day** and that is **only shows DwC-A dataset crawls** currently.

 ## How it works
-When a dataset is crawled all occurrences get assigned a crawl id.
-No matter if it is a new or an updated occurrence.
-In theory every new crawl should wipe existing records and only keep the ones present in this crawl.
-But due to quality issues in publishing we are careful in doing so.

-Sometimes a dataset might for example assign new occurrence IDs to all records despite it being updates.
-Such a case would require special attention.

-If a dataset has occurrences from multiple crawls it will instead show here.
-And data managers can consider what should happen from this point.
+When a dataset is crawled all occurrence records created, updated or seen to be without change will be updated with the current crawl ID.
+Once a day a service inspects the index and identifies datasets with records within that dataset with a crawlID differing to the most recent crawl.
+Under normal working conditions, all records should have the most recent crawl ID and any remaining should be deleted.
+This will happen automatically up to a threshold.
+The monitor shows all those remaining that ahve been identified as not meeting the conditions to be deleted automatically and **need administrator attention**.

+It should be the case that this console shows no rows of data if all datasets are in sync.  **This is the goal**.

 * GBIF count: how many records are in the GBIF index from this dataset.
 * Last crawl count: how many records was provided in the last crawl of the dataset.